 3. If you have PCOS (Polycystic Ovary Syndrome) your chances of having sleep apnea is greater than 50%.

-4. If you have insomnia with frequent awakenings, it may be due to sleep apnea.
+4. If you have insomnia with frequent awakenings, it may be because you have sleep apnea.

-5. It is important to realize that sleep apnea can present in numerous ways.
+5. It is important to realise that sleep apnea can present happen in numerous ways.
 In fact, some studies show that over 25% of patients did not even snore!

-6. There's more than one type of sleep apnea.
-Obstructive sleep apnea (OSA) is the most common type of sleep apnea, and occurs when the muscles in your throat become blocked ("obstructed") while you sleep.
-Another type of sleep apnea, central sleep apnea, happens when there's a disconnect between your brain and muscles.
+6. There exists more than one kind of sleep apnea.
+Obstructive sleep apnea (OSA) is the most common type, and occurs when the muscles in your throat become blocked ("obstructed") while you sleep.
+Central sleep apnea, happens when there's a disconnect between your brain and muscles.
 As a result, your brain doesn't send the correct signals to the muscles that control your breathing.
 Sometimes obstructive and central sleep apnea can occur at the same time, which is called complex sleep apnea syndrome.

 Also read: The Top 3 Sleeping Positions And Their Health Repercussions; Which One Is Yours?